Sarah Mortensen: National team career

 Mortensen played for Denmark at the 2012 FIBA Europe Under-16 Championship Division B and the 2013 FIBA Europe Under-16 Championship Division B.

 In May 2015, Mortensen led the Denmark under 18 national team to the Nordic Championship, while being named the tournament MVP.
 Later that summer, she averaged 14.0 points and 8.4 rebounds in the Division B U18 European Championships.

 Mortensen played for the Danish senior national team during the 2019 FIBA Women's EuroBasket Qualifiers, 2021 FIBA Women's EuroBasket Qualifiers and 2023 FIBA Women's EuroBasket Qualifiers.

 Personal life

-Mortensen is the younger sister of basketball player Daniel Mortensen.
+Mortensen is the daughter of Rene and Pia.
+She is the younger sister of basketball player Daniel Mortensen.